GoogleCloudPlatform/python-docs-samples/dataflow/gemma/README.md

 ## Send a prompt to the model and check the response

-From the Google Cloud Platform page for your previously created input Pub/Sub topic, navigate to the "Messages" tab and click the "Publish Message" button.
-You can then drop a message into the pipeline that will be picked up by the Dataflow job, passed through the model, and then have the output published to the response Pub/Sub topic.
-You can then manually pull messages from the destination topic to check the response from the model.
+In the Google Cloud console, navigate to the Pub/Sub topics page, and then select your input topic.
+On the **Messages** tab, click **Publish Message**.
+Add a message into the pipeline for the Dataflow job to pick up and pass through the model.
+The Dataflow job outputs the response to the Pub/Sub sink topic.
+To check the response from the model, you can manually pull messages from the destination topic.
+For more information, see [Publish messages](https://cloud.google.com/pubsub/docs/publisher#publish-messages) in the Google Cloud documentation.

 ## Clean up resources

-To avoid incurring further costs, you should do the following once you're done:
+To avoid incurring charges to your Google Cloud account for the resources used in this example, clean up the resources that you created.

-*   Cancel the streaming Dataflow job
+*   Cancel the streaming Dataflow job.
-*   Delete the PubSub topic and subscriptions
+*   Delete the Pub/Sub topic and subscriptions.
-*   Delete the custom container from Artifact Registry
+*   Delete the custom container from Artifact Registry.
-*   Empty the `tmp` directory of your GCS storage bucket
+*   Empty the `tmp` directory of your Google Cloud Storage bucket.